How to setup a Test Kitchen using Chef

 attributes:

-When Test Kitchen runs, it downloads the base virtual machine image called box (eg. Bento box from HashiCorp Atlas)
+When Test Kitchen runs, it downloads the base virtual machine image called box (eg. Bento box from HashiCorp Atlas).

 Step2: List the Kitchen virtual instances